Thrum Messaging System

 thrum send "Test suite is green, ready for review"

-The daemon resolves the current agent identity and session automatically.
-The message is written as a message.create event to the agent's sharded JSONL log (.git/thrum-sync/a-sync/messages/{agent_name}.jsonl) and projected into SQLite.
+The daemon resolves your current agent identity and session automatically.
+It writes the message as a message.create event to the agent's sharded JSONL log (.git/thrum-sync/a-sync/messages/{agent_name}.jsonl) and projects it into SQLite.

 Flags